-Mercedes-Benz Group AG – Annual report – 31 December 2021
+Mercedes-Benz Group AG – Annual report – 31 December 2022

 Industry: automotive

-1. Significant accounting policies (extract)
+Accounting policies (extract)

 Impairment of financial assets

-At each reporting date, a loss allowance is recognised for financial assets, loan commitments and financial guarantees other than those to be measured at fair value through profit or loss reflecting expected losses for these instruments.
+At each reporting date, a loss allowance is recognized for financial assets, loan commitments and financial guarantees other than those to be measured at fair value through profit or loss reflecting expected losses for these instruments.
 Expected credit losses are allocated using three stages:

 Stage 1: expected credit losses within the next twelve months

 Stage 1 includes all contracts with no significant increase in credit risk since initial recognition and usually includes new acquisitions and contracts with fewer than 31 days past due date.
-The portion of the lifetime expected credit losses resulting from default events possible within the next 12 months is recognised.
+The portion of the lifetime expected credit losses resulting from default events possible within the next 12 months is recognized.

 Stage 2: expected credit losses over the lifetime – not credit impaired

-If a financial asset has a significant increase in credit risk since initial recognition but is not yet credit impaired, it is moved to stage 2 and measured at lifetime expected credit loss, which is defined as the expected credit loss that results from all possible default events over the expected life of a financial instrument.
+If a financial asset has a significant increase in credit risk since initial recognition but is not yet credit impaired, it is moved to stage 2 and measured at lifetime expected credit loss, which is defined as the expected credit loss that results from all possible default events over the expected life of a financial asset.

 Stage 3: expected credit losses over the lifetime – credit impaired